Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 - Wood shavings, sawdust, wood ash

-- If soil is too acid and needs sweetening, you can add wood ashes (from wood stove or fireplace), bone meals, crushed eggshells, ground or crushed oyster shells.
+- If soil is too acid and needs sweetening, you can add wood ashes (from wood stove or fireplace), bone meal, crushed eggshells, ground or crushed oyster shells.

 - Many people believe they must send their soil away to get it tested for ph.
 Others purchase kits at garden supply shops.
 Since ph affects the well being of all plants, it may be a good idea to check it properly.
 I do not.
 I assume my soil is acidy because of the area where I live.